October – April

 Elk Pass in particular gets a lot of snow, because it is right up on the continental divide.
 Whenever we have a chinook here in town, you can bet Elk Pass is getting fresh snow.

 The Chester Lake / Sawmill area off the Smith Dorian highway is also a very popular spot.
-The Chester Sawmill Winter Trails brochure shows the trail network.
+Below is map of the winter trails at Chester / Sawmill area.

 This area is at a higher elevation, around 2,000m or 7,000′.
 This means it gets a lot of snow earlier in the season, and keeps it longer.